IanKeen/IKScrollView/README.md

 ## Using IKScrollView
 Using `IKScrollView` is very simple and requires 0 to 1 line of code.

+### Adding a scroll view to your view controller
-- Add a `UIScrollView` to your view controller.
+Add a `UIScrollView` to your view controller and change its class type to `IKScrollView`.

 ![](IKScrollView_1.png)

-- Change its class type to `IKScrollView`.

 ![](IKScrollView_2.png)

+### Add Content View
-- Add a free floating `UIView` to your view controller. (i.e. a view that is not part of the view hierarchy)
+Add a free floating `UIView` to your view controller. (i.e. a view that is not part of the view hierarchy).
+We add this outside the view controller hierarchy so that nothing interferes with its autolayout constraints.

 ![](IKScrollView_3.png)

+### Connect Outlet
-- Connect the outlet from your `IKScrollView`s `contentView` property to the content view your free floating view.
+Connect the outlet from your `IKScrollView`s `contentView` property to the content view.

 ![](IKScrollView_4.png)

 ![](IKScrollView_5.png)

+### Build the Content View
-- Build your content view with autolayout however you want!.
+Build your content view with autolayout however you want just like a normal interface!.
 In the example here my content view is designed for vertical scrolling.
 (The default for `IKScrollView`)

 ![](IKScrollView_6.png)

-- Profit! :)
+### Profit! :)

 ![](IKScrollView.gif)